Marvel's Avengers

 Hollywood Skin, Walmart Bones

-On a technical level, the PS5 version looks better than its last-gen cousin.
-The textures are crisper, load times shorter, and frame rate smoother.
-But you can only polish so much before you hit plastic.
 Character models hover uncomfortably in the uncanny valley, like wax figures with Bluetooth.
-The environments, labs, bunkers, war zones, are built from the IKEA “sci-fi game” starter kit.
+The environments, labs, bunkers, war zones, are built from the “sci-fi game” starter kit.
 Functional, soulless, and weirdly beige.
 And the animations?
-Yikes.
+Woof.
 Hulk sometimes floats while smashing.
-Enemies T-pose during takedowns.
-Iron Man’s landing animation can trigger midair, leading to one of the funniest accidental comedy bits I’ve seen in a triple-A game.
-It's not game-breaking, but it’s immersion-breaking.
+Enemies T pose during takedowns.
+Iron Man’s landing animation can trigger midair, leading to one of the funniest accidental comedy bits I’ve seen in a AAA game.
+It's not game breaking, but it’s immersion breaking.
 Repeatedly.
-The voice cast does what it can, these are industry pros like Nolan North and Troy Baker, but even their vocal talents can’t elevate a script that reads like it was written by a committee in between Starbucks orders.
+The voice cast does what it can.
+These are industry pros like Nolan North and Troy Baker, but even their vocal talents can’t elevate a script that reads like it was written by a committee in between Starbucks orders.
 The music, too, is generic “epic” orchestral mush that disappears behind the sound of endless metallic clanging and NPCs repeating “Let’s take them down!” until your brain starts leaking through your nose.

 Live Service, Dead Soul

-Let’s be honest.
 This was never supposed to be a revolutionary game.
 It was supposed to be a safe bet.
 A bankable IP.
 A loot treadmill in Avengers cosplay.
 But the bet didn’t pay off, not because the core idea is bad, but because the execution feels like it was assembled by focus groups and quarterly earnings reports.
 Instead of breaking new ground, Marvel’s Avengers lands with the desperate energy of a theme park ride no one lines up for anymore.
-It borrows liberally from better games, Destiny’s grind, Anthem’s verticality, Spider-Man’s brand proximity, but forgets to bring anything new to the table.
+It borrows liberally from better games, Destiny’s grind, Anthem’s verticality, Spider Man’s brand proximity, but forgets to bring anything new to the table.
 There's no creative identity here.
 Just licensed noise wearing the skin of something greater.
 And that’s the tragedy.
-Because deep down, hidden under all the bloat and broken matchmaking and daily quests, is a single-player game that could’ve worked.
-Kamala’s journey deserved a tighter, more personal action-adventure, something with a beating heart instead of a monetized pulse.
+Because deep down, hidden under all the bloat and broken matchmaking and daily quests, is a single player game that could’ve worked.

 The Heroic Burden of Mediocrity